13 Best eCommerce Growth Hacks

 Pros

-• Chatbots can provide instant support and assistance to customers, resulting in an improved customer experience and higher satisfaction level;
+• Chatbots can provide instant support and assistance to customers, resulting in an improved customer experience and higher satisfaction level.

-• Chatbots can handle a high volume of customer inquiries, freeing up your support team to focus on more complex issues;
+• Chatbots can handle a high volume of customer inquiries, freeing up your support team to focus on more complex issues.

 • Chatbots can provide valuable insights into customer behavior and preferences, informing future marketing and product decisions.

-However, there are a few disadvantages, too.
+However, there are a few disadvantages as well.

 Cons